EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 what I have done and why?"
 Or: "If a new person who has just joined the project reads my code, will they be able to understand what I have written?"

-In addition, software requirements will likely change over time because software is dynamic in nature as it interacts with the real world which changes.
+In addition, software requirements will likely change over time because software is dynamic in nature.
-When these requirements change, a developer (who is not necessarily the same person who wrote the original code) must make changes to the software.
+When these requirements change, a developer (who is not necessarily the same person who wrote the original code) needs to make changes to the software to satisfy these new and emerging needs.
 They do this by reading the original code to understand it and identify what needs to change.
-Readable code facilitates the reading and understanding of the code, and thereby the evolution of the codebase.
-Readable code saves future developers' time and effort.
+Readable code facilitates the the process of understanding the code, the evolution of the codebase, and saves future developers' time and effort.

 ## What practices are there to help me improve the readability of my code?